Lamar Hunt: The NASL: ownership and battles with the NFL

 In 1967 Hunt helped promote professional soccer in the United States.
 Hunt's interest in soccer began in 1962 when he accompanied his future wife, Norma, to a Shamrock Rovers game in Dublin, Ireland.
 In 1966, he viewed the FIFA World Cup in England, and then attended nine of the next 11 World Cup tournaments.

 In 1967, Hunt founded the Dallas Tornado as members of the United Soccer Association.
 In 1968 the league merged with the National Professional Soccer League to form the North American Soccer League.
 Hunt was an active advocate for the sport and the league and the Dallas Tornado won the NASL championship in 1971 and were runners-up in 1973.

 The NFL owners were not happy with Hunt's ownership in and promotion of pro soccer.
 The NFL attempted to force legal requirements that would disallow team ownership in more than one sport for owners of NFL franchises.
 This strategy backfired on the NFL, and the NASL won an anti-trust case against the NFL.
 A primary benefactor of this outcome was Lamar Hunt.

 In 1981, after 15 seasons and losses in the millions, Hunt and his Dallas Tornado partner Bill McNutt decided to merge their team with the Tampa Bay Rowdies franchise, while retaining a minority stake in the Florida club.
 Two years later, along with Rowdies principal George Strawbrige, they sold the Rowdies to local investors.
 The move effectively ended Hunt's ties to the NASL a year before the league itself finally collapsed in 1984.

 Major League Soccer

 Hunt returned to soccer as one of the original founding investors of Major League Soccer, which debuted in 1996.
 He originally owned two teams: the Columbus Crew and the Kansas City Wizards (now Sporting Kansas City).
-In 1999, Hunt financed the construction of the venue now known as Mapfre Stadium, the second, and first since 1913, of several large soccer-specific stadiums in the USA.
+In 1999, Hunt financed the construction of the venue now known as Historic Crew Stadium, the second, and first since 1913, of several large soccer-specific stadiums in the USA.
 In 2003, Hunt purchased a third team, the Dallas Burn (now FC Dallas), after announcing that he would partially finance the construction of their own soccer-specific stadium.
 On August 31, 2006, Hunt sold the Wizards to a six-man ownership group led by Cerner Corporation co-founders Neal Patterson and Cliff Illig.